ymartineau/peers/README.txt

 parameters, peers.xsd can be copied from root conf directory.
 You will need to do this for each instance. <media> parameter in configuration file should be activated for at most one peers instance, this avoids comfusion in microphone capture and sound playback.
+You should also check that SIP and RTP ports are not the same in each configuration file.

 Here is an example configuration: